top of page

 Beyond Navigation: The Critical Role of Personal Survival Equipment

-While the 2026 amendments focus primarily on navigation and planning, the broader Polar Code emphasizes life-saving appliances (LSA) and personal protective equipment (PPE) to address the life-threatening risk of immersion in near-freezing water.
+While the 2026 amendments focus primarily on navigation and planning, the broader Polar Code emphasizes life-saving appliances (LSA) and personal protective equipment (PPE).
+These are crucial to address the life-threatening risk of immersion in near-freezing water.
 Hypothermia sets in rapidly, and rescue in remote polar areas can take days—far beyond the typical 6-hour protection of standard immersion suits.

-The Code requires insulated immersion suits or thermal protective aids sized for all persons on board (especially for passenger ships), with functional requirements for creating a "habitable environment" during extended survival.
+The Code requires insulated immersion suits or thermal protective aids sized for all persons on board, especially for passenger ships.
+There are functional requirements for creating a "habitable environment" during extended survival.
 In practice, this means gear that maintains core temperature without relying on one-time consumables like chemical heaters or batteries, which can fail in extreme cold or after initial use.

 Standard neoprene suits often fall short in multi-day scenarios due to heat loss from wind, spray, and prolonged exposure.
 That's why advanced solutions are essential for true compliance and safety.